irrationalistic/nchat/README.md

 * **-a, --address [address]:** Which address to use?
 * **-u, --user [name]:** Which name to use?
 * **-f, --force:** Force to be server with no display
+* **-x, --proxy:** Use the specified proxy server

+**NOTE** If you have the `http_proxy` environment variable set, you don't need to use the -x flag.
+It will automatically use the variable.
+If you want to override it, setting the -x flag takes precedence.

 # In-Chat Commands: